kookin/polkarob/README.md

 ## Description

-This project automates the deployment of two Ubuntu instances on AWS using Terraform.
-The instances each have some block storage assigned, a public IP, and a relevant security group for the purpose of interacting on the Polkadot network.
-Once the instances are deployed, Ansible will install and update Polkadot to a user specified code version.
+This project automates the deployment of two Ubuntu 22.04 instances on AWS using Terraform.
+The instances are sized 'c6i.4xlarge' and each have a public IP, and a relevant security group for the purpose of interacting on the Polkadot network.
+Once the instances are deployed, Ansible will install and update Polkadot to a user specified code version and start each node to participate on the Polkadot network.

 ## Prerequisites